cpiker/deimos.cdf/README.md

 into `/usr/local` instead of `/usr/local/cdf` as the sub-directory "cdf" is not automatically searched by the linker.

-After you have installed libcdf.so or cdf.dll, build your project using:
+After you have installed libcdf.so or dllcdf.dll, build your project using:
 ```
 cd my_cdf_test
 dub build
 ```
 Which will autmatically fetch the [deimos.cdf package](https://code.dlang.org/packages/cdf) from the dub repository and add it to your project.
-If you're having trouble linking to cdf.dll on wondows, update your `%PATH%` environment variable to include the location of cdf.dll.
+If you're having trouble linking to dllcdf.dll on wondows, update your `%PATH%` environment variable to include the location of dllcdf.dll.
+Or just copy `dllcdf.dll` and `dllcdf.lib` into to top of your project directory.

 ## Module Creation Notes